Tuesday, September 30, 2025

 October naturally supports themes such as:

-Cultural Celebrations: Learning about various cultural celebrations that occur in October, such as Diwali or Oktoberfest, and comparing traditions.
-Grab more ideas here
+Learn about various cultural celebrations that occur in October, such as Diwali or Oktoberfest, and compare traditions.
+Share stories, music, or art from different cultures.

-Literature and Storytelling: Engaging in storytelling activities, discussing favorite spooky or autumn-themed books, and exploring storytelling techniques.
-Grab more ideas here
+Engage in storytelling, explore favorite spooky or autumn-themed books, and practice creative storytelling techniques.

-Each theme becomes a doorway — not something to rush through, but something to step into slowly.
+Each theme becomes a doorway — not something to rush through, but something to step into slowly, giving children space to explore, notice, and connect.

 Cultural Celebrations to Notice in October